Kakamotobi/Learned/DSA/17-Dijkstra's-Algorithm.md

   - If that vertex is the same as the ending vertex, end algorithm.
   - Else, loop through each of the vertex's neighbors.
     - Calculate the distance to the neighbor from the starting vertex.
-    - If the distance is less than what is currently stored in `distances`.
+    - If the distance is less than what is currently stored in `distancesFromStart`.
       - Update `distancesFromStart` with the new lower distance.
       - Update `previousVertices` to reflect where we came from.
       - Enqueue the neighbor with the new total distance from the starting vertex.